 - Best for: Beginner to experienced riding 1 to 6 ft waves

 The South Bay Board Co.
-Tortuga is one of the most refined soft-top longboards in the market.
+Tortuga is one of the most refined soft-top longboards on the market.
 Its classic longboard shape is performance-focused.
 You will appreciate how broader it is and with rounded-out noses for stable and effortless nose riding.

 The Tortuga is made from premium custom materials – custom wax-free textured foam deck, glassed stern bottom deck, all CNC precision-shaped.
 Its I-Bean, 2-stringer construction boosts the board’s durability.
 Moreover, the glassed epoxy resin finish on the bottom adds to its superior impact resistance.

-This surfboard comes with everything you need, from the 10” surfing leash, 2 FCS fins, 9” FCS longboard fin, and a fin key for easy assembly and disassembly.
+This surfboard comes with everything you need, from the 10” surfing leash, 2 FCS fins, a 9” FCS longboard fin, and a fin key for easy assembly and disassembly.
 South Bay Board Co. made sure you have colors to choose from to define you and your riding style.

 |Supports up to 300 lbs of weight||Volume may make duck diving and other maneuvers more difficult|

 |Wax-free and fingerprint texturing for grip|